Restrictions on rebated fuel usage

 If your business is losing its entitlement, you will face significant cost increases.
 White diesel duty currently attracts a fuel duty rate of 52.95 pence per litre – 42.77 pence per litre higher than the duty rate of red diesel.

-From 1st April 2022, it became illegal to put rebated fuel into your vehicles, vessels, machines or appliances that are not allowed to use it.
-There are steps you can take now to mitigate the impacts of the duty increases.
+From 1 April 2022, it became illegal to put rebated fuel into vehicles, vessels, machines, or appliances that are not allowed to use it.
+You can take steps now to mitigate the impacts of the duty increases.

 Which businesses do the changes affect?

-Every business in every sector should look into how their operations will be impacted because the new rules are wide reaching.
+Every business in every sector should look into how its operations will be impacted because the new rules are wide-ranging.

-Some businesses can continue using rebated fuel, but for very specific purposes.
+Some businesses can continue using rebated fuel, but only for very specific purposes.
+They include:

-- Commercial boating, including fishing and inland water freight industries and passenger ferries
+- Commercial boating, including fishing, inland water freight industries and passenger ferries

 - Non-commercial power generation, such as hospitals and off-the-grid households